WhiskeyCoder/CBZ-Maker/README.md

-# CBZ Creator Script
+# CBZ Maker

-This Python script automates the process of converting folders of image files into CBZ (Comic Book Zip) files.
-It is particularly useful for organizing and compressing collections of manga, comics, or any series of images into a single CBZ file for easy viewing in comic reader applications.
+CBZ Maker is a Python-based tool for building CBZ files out of images in sequence.
+It simplifies the process of organizing, combining, and adding metadata to large collections of documents, manga, or scanned books to ensure they are maintained in the correct series for self-hosted reading platforms like [Kavita](https://www.kavitareader.com/).

 ## Works Good On
 - Comics